Nursing (NURS)

 Terms Typically Offered: Fall, Spring, Summer.

-Development of the knowledge necessary for completing health assessment across the life span.
-History taking, physical assessment skills, and principles of health promotion are utilized to develop appropriate interventions designed to assist clients with health promotion and prevention over the life span.
+Development of knowledge necessary for completing health assessment using a holistic approach.
+History taking, physical assessment skills, and principles of health promotion are utilized to develop appropriate interventions designed to assist clients with health promotion, prevention, and anticipatory guidance over the life span.

 Prerequisites: Admission to the LPN-BSN program.